Sign up to our newsletter

 Our 2017/18 emerging artist award winner Deborah Grice tells us how being part of the New Light Prize Exhibition transformed her career.

-Born is a village in East Yorkshire, not far from the Yorkshire Wolds, Deborah Grice grew up under big skies.
-Running around in large open spaces imbedded in her a love of dramatic landscapes.
+Born in a village in East Yorkshire, not far from the Yorkshire Wolds, Deborah Grice grew up under big skies.
+Running around in large open spaces as a child imbedded in her a love of dramatic landscapes.
 Whilst at the University of Glasgow, field trips up to the Hebrides and the channel Isles during her study the Royal College of Art further galvanised her fascination with landscapes.
 Her time at RCA challenged her to work in the studio and from sketchbooks, it was here her work evolved and developed to become less representational and evoke something deeper.

 Although she had originally wanted to become a war artist, her plans for her career came to a drastic halt after her degree show when she became unwell with Rheumatoid Arthritis.
 Whilst she watched friends from college develop their careers and gain successes, Grice was laid up in a hospital bed.
 Many years later after becoming frustrated with the lack of impetus to produce work she took part in the Sky Arts prize and then the New Light Prize when she won the Emerging Arts Award and the patronage of the Saul Hay Gallery which led to many subsequent exhibitions.
 When we asked Deborah what she would say to artists thinking about applying this was her response: